Audrey's desire to help others understand human behavior led her to study psychology. She specialises in Self-Limited Thinking.

 You measure your level of self-worth through your self-esteem.
-Self-esteem can apply directly to a certain dimension, (I believe I'm a good writer) or (I believe I'm a bad person.)
+Self-esteem can apply directly to a specific dimension (I believe I'm a good writer) or (I think I'm a terrible person.)

-Wikipedia.org quotes Erik Erikson in speaking of the value of loving oneself, "A person with a healthy self-esteem accepts and loves himself/herself unconditionally, acknowledging both virtues and faults in the self, and yet, in spite of everything, is able to continue to love her/himself.
+Wikipedia.org quotes Erik Erikson in speaking of the value of loving oneself, "A person with healthy self-esteem accepts and loves themselves unconditionally, acknowledging both virtues and faults in the self, and yet, despite everything, can continue to love themselves.

-Do not confuse this love of self with the common Narcissistic love of the ego which is actually a symptom of low self-esteem.
+Do not confuse this love of self with the shared Narcissistic love of the ego, which is a symptom of low self-esteem.

 Wear your self-esteem like armor against the challenges you face each day.